Guest and non-degree students - Mathematics policies and procedures

 - The student must meet the same course prerequisites as Rose-Hulman students.
 This will also be discussed in the interview with the Department Head.

-- A student must follow all the course requirements and polices, including academic conduct policies.
+- A student must follow all the course requirements and policies, including academic conduct policies.
 These are determined by the instructor.

 - If the course requires frequent in-class computer use (most freshman or sophomore math courses do) it is expected that the student will supply their own laptop computer as noted below.